 When it comes to diversity and inclusion in the workplace, more companies are using surveys as a way to measure how they’re doing.
 However, the question many companies are still faced with is how to interpret this data, and what to do next.

-Culture Amp spoke with four company leaders passionate about diversity and inclusion:
+At a panel event, Culture Amp spoke with four company leaders passionate about diversity and inclusion:

 - Lauren Williams, Senior Manager of Vertical Marketing at Pandora